Caprivi 4x4 RoadTrip

 The Caprivi is a narrow strip of land in the far northeast of Namibia, about 400 kilometres long.
 The German Kaiser Reich exchanged the area with the United Kingdom for Zanzibar in 1890.
 It was named after the German chancellor of the time, Graf von Caprivi.The Caprivi is the wettest region in Namibia, not only for the high precipitation, but for its mighty rivers, Okavango, Kwando and Zambezi.
 All of them have their sources in Angola and drain an enormous area.
 The Caprivi has a few smaller rivers as well, the Linyanti and the Chobe.
 The abundance of water in the Caprivi region supports huge herds of game.
 Particularly a great number of elephants.
 There is no fencing anywhere and the animals can roam freely, also into the neighbouring countries Botswana and Zambia.

-Passenger Pick up at Windhoek Airport, at 13:00, the day before we leave for The Caprivi, from Lion’s Den near Otjiwarondo via Rundu to Divindu.
+Self-Drive can meet us at Lions Den near Otjiwarongo or in Windhoek, the day before we leave for The Caprivi, from Lion’s Den, via Rundu to Divindu.

-Accommodation: Lions Den Otjiwarongo
+Accommodation: Lion’s Den Otjiwarongo (BB)

 We leave Otjiwarongo via Grootfontein and Rundu to Divindu